Mailbiz/Mailbiz.Woocommerce.Plugin/README.md

 # Mailbiz WooCommerce Plugin

+In the Mailbiz context the name of this software is `Mailbiz WooCommerce Plugin`.
+In the WordPress context the name of this software is `Mailbiz Tracker for WooCommerce`.

-This plugin adds support to WooCommerce stores for integrating with Mailbiz's Open Tracker.
+This plugin adds support for WooCommerce stores to integrate with Mailbiz's Open Tracker.

 The plugin adds a configuration panel to the WooCommerce settings page to allow the Mailbiz's support team to add the user credentials.
 Once this is set up, the plugin will automatically add the tracking scripts to the WooCommerce store.